ric2b/Vivaldi-browser/chromium/tools/gn/docs/reference.md

       Label of the root build target.
 The GN build will start by loading the build file containing this target name.
 This defaults to "//:" which will cause the file //BUILD.gn to be loaded.

+  script_executable [optional]
+      Path to specific Python executable or potentially a different language interpreter that is used to execute scripts in action targets and exec_script calls.

   secondary_source [optional]
       Label of an alternate directory tree to find input files.
 When searching